Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem: Introduction

 \section{Introduction}

-Given a positive finite Borel measure $\mu$ on a bounded open subset $\Omega$ of $\mathbb{R}^n$ with support contained in $\overline{\Omega}$, it is well known that if $\mu$ satisfies the Poincar\'e inequality on $\Omega$, then there exists a Dirichlet Laplacian $\Delta_\mu$ defined by $\mu$. $\Delta_\mu$ is also called a Kre\u{\i}n-Feller operator.
+The Kre\u{\i}n-Feller operator plays an important role in studying analytic properties of measures, especially fractal measures, defined on an open subset $\Omega$ of $\R^n$ or a Riemannian manifold.
+If the support of a measure is equal to $\overline{\Omega}$, then the Kre\u{\i}n-Feller operator is a natural generalization of the Laplace-Beltrami operator on $\Omega$ and encodes information of both the measure and the manifold.
+On $\R^n$, suppose $\mu$ is a finite positive Borel measure on a bounded open subset $\Omega \subseteq\R^n$ with support contained in $\overline{\Omega}$.
+It is well known that if $\mu$ satisfies the Poincar\'e inequality on $\Omega$, then there exists a Dirichlet Laplacian $\Delta_\mu$ defined by $\mu$. $\Delta_\mu$ is also called a Kre\u{\i}n-Feller operator.
 Feller \cite{Feller_1957} studied such Laplacians in connection with diffusion processes.
 Kre\u{\i}n studied the eigenvalue problem for the vibrating string with finite mass (see \cite{Kac-Krein_1958, Krein_1952}).
 Spectral asymptotics of the Laplacian defined by the Cantor measure was studied by Mckean and Ray \cite{McKean-Ray_1962}.
 These Laplacians, as well as their generalizations, have been studied extensively in connection with fractal geometry, such as existence of an orthonormal basis of eigenfunctions, spectral dimension and spectral asymptotics, eigenvalues and eigenfunctions, eigenvalue estimates, differential equations, nodal inverse problems, wave equations and wave speed, heat equation and heat kernel estimates, etc. (see \cite{Hu-Lau-Ngai_2006, Freiberg_2003, Freiberg_2005, Freiberg_2011, Freiberg-Zahle_2002, Fujita_1987, Gu-Hu-Ngai_2020, Naimark-Solomyak_1994, Naimark-Solomyak_1995, Ngai_2011, Ngai-Tang-Xie_2018, Ngai-Tang-Xie_2020, Ngai-Xie_2020, Ngai-Xie_2021, Bird-Ngai-Teplyaev_2003, Chen-Ngai_2010, Deng-Ngai_2015, Pinasco-Scarola_2019, Chan-Ngai-Teplyaev_2015, Pinasco-Scarola_2021, Kessebohmer-Niemann_2022-2,Tang-Ngai_2022,Kessebohmer-Niemann_2022-3} and references therein).
 We remark that Freiberg and her coauthors defined a class of Laplacians that are more general in that Lebesgue measure is replaced by a more general measure (see, e.g., \cite{Freiberg_2005,Freiberg-Zahle_2002}).
+We also remark that Kigami \cite{Kigami_1993} defined Laplacians on a class of so-called post-critically finite fractals.
+These Laplacians are different from the Laplacians mentioned above.
+Kigami and Lapidus \cite{Kigami-Lapidus_1993} established an analogue of Weyl's classical theorem for the asymptotics of eigenvalues of Laplacians on finitely ramified self-similar fractals.